Multi-Guard authentication with Laravel Fortify

 Here I added "baseurl" and "adminsubdomain".
 These two are used to construct the domain, in order to configure Fortify.

-Than I've added a helpers.php to the application containing:
+Then I've added a helpers.php to the application containing:

 (if you want a know how: Laravel News)